VeenaBeknal/Predicting-Amazon-Product-Review-Helpfulness/README.md

 `Cellphone_Pickle_Files.zip` : Pickle files for cellphone and accessories category

-`Tools_Pickle_Files.zip` : Pickle files for tools and home improvement category
+`Tools_SuperSet_Modeling_pickles.zip` : Pickle files for tools and home improvement category

 `Demo_file_all_categories.ipynb` : This is a demo file to run the models using pickle files